-Sometimes during an internal penetration test I find myself spending a fair amount of effort locating a server or workstation with a specific user logged into it.
+Sometimes during an Information Security Assessment I find myself spending a fair amount of effort locating a server or workstation with a specific user logged into it.
 This could be because I am searching for a box with a Domain Admin, or maybe my engagement’s scope has a CTF style scope that requires me to find a single user logged into a large enterprise domain.

 Whatever the reason, this processes can sometimes take a long time.
 Especially on a sizable network.
 Like most security auditors I’m not a big fan of doing the same thing over and over again so I decided to build a tool to help automate this process.

 First we query HKEY_USERS to find out how many legitimate SIDs are currently logged in.
 We should see an output simalr to this.

 If we sift through this output we can see that there are only two valid SIDs.
 UserID ’1104′ and ’500′.
 To figureout what the proper username for a particluar sid you simply need to query the ‘Volatile Environment’ key like this.